 By the way, before there was “The Silence of the Lambs,” there was a film called “Manhunter” (click here for my review).
 It was taken from a book called “Red Dragon” by the author of “The Silence of the Lambs” and introduced film audiences to “Hannibal ‘The Cannibal’ Lecter.”
 While not of Hopkins’ quality, actor Brian Cox did a wonderful job as “Lecter” (they misspelled his name as “Lecktor” there), but he was in a sterile, white-painted cell and not a dungeon.
 Click here for a more complete look at the “Lecter” films (“Manhunter” was remade with the novel’s title, “Red Dragon”).

 “The Silence of the Lambs” with the fourth ranked film at the box office in 1991 with $130.7 million in ticket sales, according to Box Office Mojo.
 Worldwide, “The Silence of the Lambs” raked in $272.7 million on its rather frugal $19 million budget, according to Wiki.
-The other top films of the year were “Terminator 2: Judgment Day” at No. 1 with $204.8 million, Disney’s “Beauty and the Beast” No. 3 at $145.8 million and “Father of the Bride” (No. 9 with $89.3 million – click here for my review) and “Point Break” (No. 29 with $43.2 million – click here for my review).
-One other film from 1991 that I reviewed is “New Jack City” and its tour-de-force by Wesley Snipes (click here for my review).
+The other top films of the year were “Terminator 2: Judgment Day” at No. 1 with $204.8 million and Disney’s “Beauty and the Beast” No. 3 at $145.8 million.
+Here are the other films from 1991 that I’ve reviewed …

 - Directly from IMDb.com: “At 24 minutes and 52 seconds, Anthony Hopkins‘s performance in this movie is the second shortest to ever win an Academy Award for Best Actor in a Leading Role, with David Niven in Separate Tables (1958) beating him by one minute.”